 This how-to will take you through installing WordPress on Ubuntu 14.04 LTS.
 WordPress is a content management system which is free and open source.
 Since it is open source, there are a numerous amount of themes and plugins that are readily available to you.
 Although it is typically used as a blogging platform, it can be used for many other uses.

 To install WordPress, a Ubuntu 14.04 server running LAMP or LEMP is required.
 Please see our how-to guide for installing LAMP or LEMP.
-If you do not have a server, you can get a trusted cloud server from Atlantic.Net, or use our One-Click WordPress installation.
+If you do not have a server, you can get a trusted virtual private server from Atlantic.Net, or use our One-Click WordPress installation.

 Installing WordPress on Ubuntu 14.04

 - Set Up the MySQL Database in Ubuntu 14.04

 - Get the Latest WordPress Install on Ubuntu 14.04

 - Configure WordPress on Ubuntu 14.04

 - Finish The Installation Through The WordPress Web Installation

 Installing WordPress is very simple if you follow these steps.
 We will first start off by setting up the MySQL database.